-- (a) If a major political party, as defined in section 1-1-104(22.5), C.R.S., nominates more than one candidate for any office, the county clerk must conduct the primary election for all major political parties. - (1) The county clerk must include on the ballot all offices to which candidates may be nominated in the primary election. - (2) If there are no candidates for any particular office, the county clerk must print on the ballot "There are no candidates for this office".
+- (a) If a major political party, as defined in section 1-1-104(22.5), C.R.S., nominates more than one candidate for any office, the county clerk must conduct the primary election for all major political parties unless the party chooses to nominate candidates in accordance with section 1-4-702, C.R.S. - (1) The county clerk must include on the ballot all offices to which candidates may be nominated in the primary election. - (2) If there are no candidates for any particular office, the county clerk must print on the ballot "There are no candidates for this office".